 - wbg.com sold for $44,000 in 2016

 - ffg.com sold for $60,000 in 2016

 And I left out outliers like aus.com ($345,000) and ued.com ($150,000).
 There are hundreds of these sales, and remember there are only 17,576 combinations for three-letter .com domains.
 Some of you might be thinking, “OK, I need 60 grand to get into this game, and wait another 11 years.”
 Sure, you could do that, but most of you aren’t prepared to risk that kind of money.

 Jeffrey Emerick entered the industry about a year ago and earned enough profit for a down payment on his lakefront home

+This is not the first time I write about making money by selling domain names, and this is a different route you can take from the one Rick Schwarz mentioned in his interview!
 You could take Jeffrey Emerick’s route.
 Here’s a guy who, a year ago (2015) bought two four-letter .com domains, and sold them.
 He reinvested the money to buy four four-letter .com domains, and sold them.
 He then bought eight four-letter .com domains, and by now I am hoping you are beginning to see the pattern here.